 I’m also thinking about what charitable organizations would be a good fit for my time and talents.
 Habitat for Humanity is high up on the list.
 But there are others I need to learn about and consider.

 And finally, I had some notion of taking on a part-time gig that better aligned with my interests.
 Maybe I could fire up a property management business?
 I’ve even thought of home inspections as a possibility.
 Regardless, there will be no cubicles involved.
-That’s for damn sure.
+That’s for dang sure.

 There’s a lot to look forward to